Public-key cryptography based on bounded quantum reference frames: An identification scheme

-After the kernel is repeated $s$ times, Bob ``accepts'' if all the \textsc{swap}-tests passed; otherwise, Bob ``rejects''.
-It is clear that, when Alice and Bob are honest, the protocol is correct, that is, Bob always ``accepts''.
-To see this, note that, up to global phase, the state $\ket{01} + \ket{10}$ equals
+It is clear that the protocol is correct for honest players, that is, Bob always ``accepts'' when Alice is the prover.
+To see this, note that, up to global phase, the state $\ket{0}\ket{1} + \ket{1}\ket{0}$ equals

-As a final specification for the protocol, we also stipulate that Alice not engage in the protocol more than $r$ times (when there are $r$ copies of the public key in circulation) for a particular value of the private key.
+In the next section, we will prove that the protocol is also secure, under the honest-verifier assumption.